Qery-Data/SDG-Datatracker/README.md

-# Datatracker on the Sustainable Development Goals
+# Data tracker on the Sustainable Development Goals

 Scripts and datafiles used in a data tracker on the Sustainable Development Goals in the Nordic Countries (work in progress): https://qery.no/sdgs-nordics/